Sudoite/ctf-writeups/README.md

 5. [Flackcards and Freedom](./PicoCTF2018/web/FlaskcardsAndFreedom) (PicoCTF2018): obtain remote code execution from a Server-Side Template Injection (SSTI) vulnerability in a Flask site running on Jinja2.
 I showed a way to get a reverse shell and, after solving it, replicated three different approaches presented in other write-ups.

+6. [A Simple Question](./PicoCTF2018/web/ASimpleQuestion) (PicoCTF2018): Python implementation of an automated blind SQL injection exploit.
+(A solution with `SQLMap` is also presented, but I learned more from writing my own code to solve the challenge.)

 ### Forensics Challenges

-1. [Puzzlingly Accountable](./PicoCTF2017/puzzlingly-accountable): a simple extraction of PNG files from a PCAP problem with Wireshark and a little Python scripting.
+1. [Puzzlingly Accountable](./PicoCTF2017/puzzlingly-accountable) (PicoCTF 2017): a simple extraction of PNG files from a PCAP problem with Wireshark and a little Python scripting.

 2. [Core](./PicoCTF2018/forensics/core) (PicoCTF 2018): analyze a core dump.